yairchu/yairchu.github.io/site/posts/simple-dev-flows.md

 A good point to start the release branch is one which is relatively clean, yet also includes valueable features which improve upon the previous release.

 If the chosen point doesn't include all the fixes currently available in `main`, we'll `git cherry-pick` them into the release branch.

+### Caution with reverts on the release branch

+Sometimes we may want to `git revert` a commit only for a release branch.
+In this case we should keep in mind that if we merge the release branch as is, the revert will propagate into `main`.
+If we wish to avoid that, we should remember to un-revert the commit!

 ## How does Light Flow compare to other workflows